Emily Doolittle: Life and work

 Emily grew up in Halifax, Nova Scotia.
-She studied at Dalhousie University (with Dennis Farrell and Steve Tittle), the Koninklijk Conservatorium in the Hague, (where she studied with Louis Andriessen with the support of a Fulbright Fellowship), Indiana University (where she studied with Don Freund) and Princeton University (where she studied with Steve Mackey, Barbara White, Paul Lansky, Paul Koonce, and Peter Westergaard).
+She studied at Dalhousie University (with Dennis Farrell and Steve Tittle), the Koninklijk Conservatorium in the Hague, (where she studied with Louis Andriessen with the support of a Fulbright Fellowship), Indiana University Bloomington (where she studied with Don Freund) and Princeton University (where she studied with Steve Mackey, Barbara White, Paul Lansky, Paul Koonce, and Peter Westergaard).
 From 2008 to 2015 she was an associate professor of music at the Cornish College of the Arts in Seattle.

 Emily has an interest in zoomusicology (the study of animal and human song) and the natural world.
 She has explored this in a number of works, her doctoral dissertation at Princeton and as a part of interdisciplinary birdsong research conducted alongside biologists and ornithologists.
 Together with cognitive biologist W. Tecumseh Fitch, Bruno Gingras and Dominik Endres, she discovered that hermit thrush song follows the overtone series.

 Of the development of her passion for bird and animal song, she has said: "I was studying at the Koninklijk Conservatorium in the Hague when a bird woke me up one morning.
 It sounded like human music and aroused my interest in animal song."
 Other predominant themes in her music include story-telling, music with and/or for children and folklore.
 Her chamber opera Jan Tait and the Bear was awarded a 2016 Opera America Discovery Grant and was selected for performance at the Edinburgh Festival Fringe as part of the 2018 Made in Scotland Showcase.